-Make flipbook-style layer animations with any SVG editor.
+Make frame-by-frame layer animations with any SVG editor.

 How to use the app

-While you are editing the SVG, open the same file in the SVG Flipbook app.
+First, create an account and log in, then you will be able to open the app.
+While you are editing the SVG in your vector graphics program, open the same file in the SVG Flipbook app.
 When you hit save in your SVG editor it will "live reload" in the app and you will see your changes playing.

-You can customize frame timing and behaviour by editing your layer names:
+You can customize frame timing and behaviour by editing the layer name in your vector graphics program:

 - Set the frame duration by entering the number of milliseconds in brackets on the layer name, like